Customer Service Chatbot: Build vs Buy vs Hire

 Path 2: Build Your Own (DIY)

-The DIY path means setting up your own chatbot infrastructure using open-source tools.
-The most common stack we see:
+The DIY path means setting up your own chatbot using open-source tools — software that’s free because the code is publicly maintained by a community, not a company charging you for access.
+The most common combination we see:

 The Open-Source Stack

-n8n — Workflow automation engine (for agent-in-the-loop patterns, see Safari MCP for browser automation)
+n8n — Workflow automation engine (for human-in-the-loop patterns where a person reviews AI responses before sending, see Safari MCP for browser automation)

 • Connects to your CRM, email, calendar, and other tools